menegroth/menegroth.github.io/primitive-quendian-to-common-eldarin.sc.md

 This file describes the changes that affected the Primitive Quendian language, producing Common Eldarin.
 Common Eldarin is the latest common ancestor of all Elvish languages except the Avarin branch.

 This file is in .sc format, which means the markdown source can be copy-pasted directly into [Zompist's Sound Change Applier](http://zompist.com/sca2).
-A sample Common Eldarin lexicon to use with the SCA can be found in the same Github repo as this document.
+A sample Primitive Quendian lexicon to use with the SCA can be found in the same Github repo as this document.

 ## Sound Categories